DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: Experiment

 \section{Experiment}

-We conduct experiments on the proposed tasks including \emph{Relocate} five different objects, \emph{Pour} and \emph{Place Inside} defined in Section~\ref{sec:task}.
-We adopt our DexMV pipeline, and benchmark different imitation learning algorithms on these tasks.
-We ablate how different ways for hand pose estimation, number of demonstrations, and different environmental parameters can affect imitation learning.
+We conduct experiments on the proposed tasks including \emph{Relocate}, \emph{Pour} and \emph{Place Inside} defined in Section~\ref{sec:task}.
+We benchmark different imitation learning algorithms on two aspects: (i) First, we benchmark the different methods by testing on the trained objects but with different configurations.
+We report the training curves and success rates for all tasks.
+We also ablate how different ways for hand pose estimation, number of demonstrations, and different environmental parameters can affect imitation learning. (ii) Second, we benchmark how well different imitation learning algorithms can generalize to unseen object instances.
+We evaluate on both object instances that are taken from the same category as the trained object, and from a different category.

-\textbf{Experiment and comparison settings.} We adopt TRPO~\cite{schulman2015trust} as our Reinforcement Learning baseline.
-We benchmark imitation learning algorithms including SOIL, GAIL+, and DAPG as introduced in Section~\ref{sec:imlearn}.
-All these imitation learning algorithms incorporate the demonstrations with the same RL algorithm (TRPO) using the same hyper-parameters.
-Thus all the algorithms we tested are comparable.
-We parameterized the policy and value function with two separate 2-layer MLPs.
-For each update iteration, we collect $200$ trajectories from the environments to estimate the policy gradient and update both policy and value networks.
-In all experiments, the performance is evaluated with three individual random seeds and the seeds are the same across all comparisons.
+\textbf{Experiment settings.} We adopt TRPO~\cite{schulman2015trust} as our RL baseline.
+We benchmark imitation learning algorithms SOIL, GAIL+, and DAPG.
+All these algorithms incorporate demonstrations with TRPO of same hyper-parameters.
+Thus all the algorithms are comparable.
+All policies are evaluated with the same three random seeds.
+By default, the hand pose is estimated using two cameras.

-The hand pose in the demonstrations is estimated using two cameras with post-processing as default for all approaches.
-For the state-action imitation baselines that require action information such as GAIL+ and DAPG, we use inverse dynamic (Section~\ref{sec:retarget}) to compute the robot action.